 Maša Kolar was born in Zagreb in 1973.
 In her home town she finished the School for Contemporary Dance Ana Maletić.
 She attended Vlaamse Dansacademie in Brugge/ Belgium and graduated Contemporary dance, teaching department on the Academy of the dramatic art University of Zagreb.
 Her professional dance career began in 1986 at the Comedy Theatre in Zagreb, and continued in 1992 in Ballet Dresden / Germany, where in 1995 she gains the status of a soloist.
 In 1997 she won the Mary Wingman award for special achievements for choreographies of John Neumeier, Stephan Thoss and Mats Ek.
 In 1998 she joined Thoss TanzKompanie.
 With the role of Carmen, choreographed by Mats Ek, she toured Asia.
 Since 2000 she has collaborates with Queensland Ballet in Brisbane / Australia.
 In 2005, 2006 and 2008 she lectures at Scandinavian Dance Academy in Stockholm / Sweden and Center for the Arts Interlochen/ USA, assists Aalto Ballet in Essen / Germany.
 In 2007 she joined Aterballetto in Reggio Emilia / Italy, where she worked with choreographers such as Mauro Bigonzetti, Ohad Naharin, Marco Goecke, Gina Patterson, André Mesquita and Walter Matteini.
 From 2006 she works in Zagreb youth theatre as a dance teacher and choreographer while she pursues her international career as a freelance dance artist.
 With Zoran Marković she choreographed ballet Interval for the Ballet of National Theatre and Othello for Bitef Dance Company, both in Belgrade / Serbia.
 Independently she continues to collaborate with Bitef Dance Company on Don Juan production.
 In Zagreb she produces, choreographs and performs The memory of water, Merry Christmas for naughty kids, TRIAD and Alie.
 For National Youth Ballet in Hamburg she makes three short choreographies.
-In 2013 and 2017 she choreographed Pour homme et femme, Macbeth and Lace for Rijeka Ballet in Croatia.
+In 2013 and 2017 she choreographed Pour homme et femme, Macbeth, Lace, Rite of Spring and Afternoon of a Faun for Rijeka Ballet in Croatia.
 2016 she choreographed Bolero for Croatian National Ballet in Zagreb and in 2018 Allegro for Croatian National Ballet in Split.